 Williams retired from the training ranks a very wealthy man with extensive property interests but a man plagued by ill-health.
 He had long suffered from asthma and bronchial problems.
 His loyal foreman, Jack Mitchell, who had been such an integral part of the stable’s operations for more than eleven years, inherited many of Williams’ clients and horses, and in turn, carved out a distinguished training career in his own right.
 Mitchell applied for and was granted, a No. 1 trainer’s licence immediately upon Fred’s projected retirement.
 Indeed, few trainers have had such a comprehensive background for their profession as Mitchell.
 Apart from everything he had learned from Fred Williams, Mitchell’s experience went all the way back to the Kingsfield Stud in its early years.
-After leaving Kingsfield, Jack Mitchell went to the late Bill Booth’ s stables at Rosehill as foreman and remained with ‘The Rajah’ for five years.
+After leaving Kingsfield, Jack Mitchell went to the late Bill Booth’ s stables at Rosehill as a foreman and remained with ‘The Rajah’ for five years.
 Jack also acted as Frank Dalton’s foreman for some four years.

 Fred Williams continued to race a number of horses over the years after handing in his licence, retaining Mitchell as his trainer.
 One such horse to sport the black jacket and orange cap was Veiled Threat, bred by the well known veterinary surgeon, Norman Larkin who only kept a few broodmares.
 Jack Mitchell trained to win two Sydney Cups among other good races after Jerry Carey had originally bought the horse for Williams as a yearling for 600 guineas.
 Although he won two Sydney Cups, Fred sold the horse to a trio of friends only a week before the first of those Cup wins, which came in 1942 and, due to the war, was at Rosehill.